 We don’t know how much virus is carried by what size of droplet, and we don’t know how much virus is needed to cause illness.
 To further complicate things, as the aerosols hang in the air the water evaporates from them, potentially making the concentration of virus higher as the droplet shrinks.
 Large droplets fall to the ground after about 2 metres, which is why that is the recommended social distance, but the aerosols can hang out much longer and travel farther, as they behave more like a gas.
 A good image is to think of a smoker, and how the smoke travels after it is blown from their mouth.
 This image also demonstrates why masks are recommended, and plastic face shields are not recommended as PPE without also using a mask (and shows how ineffective a plexiglass shield on its own is as protection against aerosol spread) .

-So a music teacher, who normally sees a series of students in their home studio or school classroom over the course of several hours, is not just considering the contact with one student in one lesson, but the accumulated contact from many students and parents.
-This accumulated contact can build up a high concentration of potentially infectious aerosols in the air of the teachers’ studio.
+So a music teacher, who normally sees a series of students in their home studio or school classroom over the course of several hours, is not just considering the contact with one student in one lesson, but the accumulated contact over time from many students and parents.
+This accumulated contact can build up a high concentration of potentially infectious aerosols in the air of the teachers’ studio, no matter what “safe” distance they remain apart.
 And in the case of a home studio, the teacher also lives in the house, and continues to breathe that air after the lessons are done for the day.

 Most homes and classrooms are not equipped with high volume HVAC systems that can provide complete fresh air exchange quickly enough to control this situation.
 Some recommendations have been made regarding leaving rooms empty for a specified time between users, but in most homes and schools (especially in the winter) this would just recirculate the air, not exchange it for fresh.
 Open windows help a lot, but again, there are limitations to this practice during severe winter weather!
 A music teacher, who has a limited number of hours of the day available for lessons, will not find it economically feasible to take 30 min between each lesson for air exchange, even if air exchange was possible in their teaching space.